wdi-sg/wdi-better-underdog/project-1/readme.md

 * **Don't be afraid to write code that you know you will have to remove later.** Create temporary elements (buttons, links, etc) that trigger events if real data is not available.
 For example, if you're trying to figure out how to change some text when the game is over but you haven't solved the win/lose game logic, you can create a button to simulate that until then.

 ---
+### Agile Workflow
+* small problems make large problems easier to solve.
+* agile user stories might not be applicable to all games, but there are [console-style game agile workflows](game-exercise.md) available.
+---

 ### Potential Project Ideas